If you’re starting an LLC in Florida, the business entity formation process is one of the first and most important hurdles. This step can beterrib ...

 This article is too short to list them all, but it’s crucial that you’re aware of which ones your business needs and that you follow the steps for application and put your business on the road to success.

-In Florida, LLCs need certain licenses and permits to legally operate as a business.
+In Florida, businesses need certain licenses and permits to legally operate as a business.
 The regulatory hurdles required vary depending on the type of business, its location, and the products and services offered.

 To help you launch your new business, this article lays out the most commonly needed permits and licenses in Florida — and details the steps required to acquire them.

 Business licenses and permits are issued to certify that a business and its products and services are safe for the public.
 This explains why food businesses, for instance, require more licenses than most other business types.

 Which agency issues business licenses in Florida?